khoitv52/freshness_template/README.md

 # freshness_template
-freshness html template
+freshness html template <br/>
-This is the template that get from PSD from https://www.os-templates.com/
+This template is gotten from PSD from https://www.os-templates.com/